 A person cannot claim to be a human rights defender if they:

 Take action that undermines the rights of others.

-How do you decide who gets on the map?
+How did we decide who’s on the map?

 Who is involved?

 The Suffragette Spirit project is supported by:

 Supported by the players of: